aldy505/dotfiles/README.md

 │
 ├── me.jpg          - My Github profile picture
 ├── README.md       - You are here
-└── setup.sh        - Entrypoint if I'm doing a fresh install
+├── setup_arch.sh   - Entrypoint if I'm doing a fresh install for arch └── setup_deb.sh    - Entrypoint if I'm doing a fresh install for debian
 ```